 UHI North, West, and Hebrides is one of eight CECA Academy Scotland college partners across Scotland, and one of only two in the Highlands and Islands.

 The course was developed and is supported by the Civil Engineering Contractors Association Scotland (CECA Scotland) and its industry members, creating a direct college-to-work pathway for civil engineering operatives.
-This year, CECA Scotland’s Juliet Mallace and Sandy MacGillivray provided pivotal support throughout – from recruiting candidates and liaising with industry partners to delivering sessions directly to students.
+This year, CECA Scotland’s Juliet Mallace and Sandy MacGillivray provided support throughout – from recruiting candidates and liaising with industry partners to delivering sessions directly to students.

 Over 18 weeks, students combine classroom learning with hands-on skills development on a purpose-built training site, work experience placements, site visits, and talks from industry experts.
 Graduates leave the programme with an SQA-accredited NPA in Construction Operations and their Construction Skills Certification Scheme (CSCS) card.
 Practical skills developed include laying kerbs and channels, excavating trenches, and setting out design information from plans.

 With up to £100 billion of green energy and infrastructure investment forecast across the Highlands and Islands over the next decade, the programme is preparing students for a sector facing significant and sustained demand.
-Major upcoming projects will require expertise across the decarbonisation of the rail network, water infrastructure upgrades, energy and renewables, major road works, flood defences, and port and harbour investment.

 This year’s cohort also benefited from ‘outstanding support’ from industry partners throughout the course, UHI said.
-Charles Brand facilitated a visit to the Corran Ferry Infrastructure Improvement Scheme; Balfour Beatty donated tools and materials; Corrie Construction provided spare materials from their yard; RJ McLeod’s Kerwin Stephen delivered safety awareness training; and SureSafe, supported by funding form CITB, supplied essential personal protective equipment for all students.
+Charles Brand facilitated a visit to the Corran Ferry Infrastructure Improvement Scheme; Balfour Beatty donated tools and materials; Corrie Construction provided spare materials from their yard; RJ McLeod’s Kerwin Stephen delivered safety awareness training; and SureSafe, supported by funding from CITB, supplied essential personal protective equipment for all students.

 Robert Ogg, MD of Akela Construction and board member of CECA Scotland, said, “It’s a pleasure to be visiting UHI North, West and Hebrides to speak with students, as well as their families and friends, about the wide range of opportunities available within civil engineering and the wider construction sector.
+Through our work with CECA Scotland, we’re proud to represent an industry that contributes around £4.5 billion annually to Scotland’s economy and supports over 30,000 jobs across vital infrastructure projects in road, rail, water and energy.”

 Applications are now open for the next Civil Engineering Operative course, starting in Fort William in September: NPA CECA Civil Engineering Operative (NPA Construction Operations) SCQF 5 (Fort William).